newtheatre/history-project/_content/docs/contributing.md

 ### <i class="octicon octicon-issue-opened"></i> Creating a new issue

 Spotted an error on the site, have some information to share, or want to start a discussion on a particular topic?
 You need to [create an issue][gh-issues-new].
-Be as descriptive as possible, for example if the issue involves a problem with the site try and include screenshots.
+Be as descriptive as possible.
+For example, if the issue involves a problem with the site try and include screenshots or instructions on how to reproduce it.
 Other contributors can then comment and someone can take a crack at fixing the problem.

 ## <i class="octicon octicon-repo-push"></i> Making improvements

 [Git][git-scm] is a _version control system_, we use it to keep track of changes to the project's files.
 This is a similar system to that used to track the history of articles on Wikipedia.
+Every change made to every file on the site is logged in a _commit_, and when you've made one or more changes (commits), it can then be merged into the site with a _pull request_.

 ### <i class="octicon octicon-repo-forked"></i> Branching and making changes

 The process of getting a change committed and a pull request opened may seem daunting at first, but stick with it.
-Once you've done it the first time it's not too bad, honest!
+Once you've done it the first time it's not too bad -- honest!

 #### Forking and branching

 Firstly you'll need to create your own _fork_ of the respository on which to work.
+This is your own version so you can make your changes without worrying about affecting the main site.

 Head over to the [repository][gh-repo] and hit the _<i class="octicon octicon-repo-forked"></i> Fork_ button up top-right.
 You'll need to create a free GitHub account if you don't have one already.
+Now you're ready to start editing!

 #### Using the web interface (github.com)

 1. Find the file you want to edit.
-Shows are stored in the `_shows` folder, people in `_people` _etc._ See the [editing documentation](/docs/editing/) for more information on actually making your edit.
+Shows are stored in the `_shows` folder, people in `_people`, _etc._ See the [editing documentation](/docs/editing/) for more information on actually making your edit and how the files are arranged.
 The _Find file_ button is quite useful for this.
 2. Click the <i class="octicon octicon-pencil"></i> pencil in the top right to start an edit.

-#### Making edits locally on your computer
+#### Making edits locally on your computer (command line)

 This method requires a certain amount of technical knowledge but is a lot more flexible.
+It uses Git on the command line, and there are additional guides for [getting started](https://git-scm.com/doc) there.
 {: .box-info}

 1. Fork the project by clicking "Fork" in the top right corner of [newtheatre/history-project](https://github.com/newtheatre/history-project).
 2. Clone the repository locally `git clone https://github.com/<your-username>/history-project`.
 3. Create a new, descriptively named branch to contain your change `git checkout -b my-awesome-change`.
-4. Using your preferred editor, make your changes.
-See the editing page for more detailed information on this.
+4. Using your preferred text editor, make your changes.
+See the editing page for more detailed information on this and the text editors we use.

+#### Making edits locally on your computer (graphical methods)

+The command line isn't for everyone, and that's why other bits of software exist.
+We've tried [Gitkraken](http://gitkraken.com) and [GitHub Desktop](https://desktop.github.com/), and the Git website has a [full list of options][git-guis].

+The concept is exactly the same as above: clone, branch and commit.

 #### Writing a good commit message